TH3CHARLie/th3charlie.github.io/_posts/2020-06-01-gsoc-weekly-report.md

 The PR is currently under review but it should be merged soon.

-Finally, starting from #8902, I will open separate, fine-grained issues on mypyc's tracker to better track our progress.
+Finally, as Jukka suggested. starting from #8902, I will open separate, fine-grained issues on mypyc's tracker to better track our progress.

 ## Week 0: 2020-05-17 ~ 2020-05-23